-Gas smell can linger on your hands even after a few washes.
+The gas smell can linger on your hands even after a few washes.
 However, it should disappear after two days of thorough washing.
 The persistent smell is caused by gasoline oil composites and hydrocarbons, which are tough to break down and therefore, wash off.

 What neutralizes the smell of gas?

 The smell of gasoline comes from this component called benzene.
-Since benzene’s pH level is actually neutral, acidic or alkaline materials will disrupt benzene’s pH level.
+Since benzene’s pH level is neutral, acidic or alkaline materials will disrupt benzene’s pH level.
 Thus, most of the methods on this list involve either acidic or alkaline cleaning materials to break down the gasoline.